Nathan-Andrews/boom/.boomreadme/README_intro.md

 Check out other optional BOOMCFGFILE and user-defined config variables using the `boom conf` command!

-To globally change default emojis, set them in the BOOMCFGFILE!

 ## RC Breakdown

 There are currently 5 .boom\*rc files sourced by default in the boom rc suite.
 Here is a list of all 7 .boom\*rc files and a brief description of what they each contain: